espressif/vscode-esp-idf-extension/README.md

 ## ESP-IDF Configure extension

-Initial configuration is done easily by executing **ESP-IDF: Configure ESP-IDF extension** Please take a look at [ONBOARDING](./docs/ONBOARDING.md) for more detail.
+Initial configuration is done easily by executing **ESP-IDF: Configure ESP-IDF extension** Please take a look at [ONBOARDING](./docs/ONBOARDING.md) for more in-depth detail.
+This window is always shown when extension is activated which you can disable with `idf.showOnboardingOnInit`.

+This windows helps you setup key Visual Studio Code configurations for this extension to perform included features correctly.
+This is how the extension uses them:

+1) `idf.pythonBinPath` is used to executed python scripts within the extension.
+In **ESP-IDF: Configure ESP-IDF extension** we first select a `idf.pythonSystemBinPath` from which we create a python virtual environment and we save the executable from this virtual environment in `idf.pythonBinPath`.
+All required python packages by ESP-IDF are installed in this virtual environment, if using **ESP-IDF: Configure ESP-IDF extension**
+2) `idf.customExtraPaths` is pre-appended to your system environment variable PATH within visual studio code __(not modifying your system environment)__ before executing any of our extension commands such as openocd or cmake (build your current project) else extension commands will try to use what is already in your system PATH.
+In **ESP-IDF: Configure ESP-IDF extension** you can download ESP-IDF Tools or skip download and manually enter all required ESP-IDF Tools as explain in [ONBOARDING](./docs/ONBOARDING.md) which will be saved in `idf.customExtraPaths`.
+3) `idf.customExtraVars` stores any custom environment variable we use such as OPENOCD_SCRIPTS, which is the openOCD scripts directory used in openocd server startup.
+We add these variables to visual studio code process environment variables, choosing the extension variable if available, else extension commands will try to use what is already in your system PATH. __This doesn't modify your system environment outside visual studio code.__
+4) `idf.adapterTargetName` is used to select the chipset (esp32, esp32 s2, etc.) on which to run our extension commands.
+5) `idf.openOcdConfigs` is used to store an array of openOCD scripts directory relative path config files to use with OpenOCD server.
+(Example: ["interface/ftdi/esp32_devkitj_v1.cfg", "board/esp32-wrover.cfg"]).
+6) `idf.espIdfPath` is used to store ESP-IDF directory path within our extension.
+We override visual studio code process IDF_PATH if this value is available. __This doesn't modify your system environment outside visual studio code.__

+Note: From Visual Studio Code extension context, we can't modify your system PATH or any other environment variable.
+We do override the current Visual Studio Code process environment variables which might collide with other extension you might have installed.
+Please review the content of `idf.customExtraPaths` and `idf.customExtraVars` in case you have issues with other extensions.

 ## ESP-IDF Settings

-This extension contributes the following settings that can be later updated in settings.json or from VSCode Settings Preference menu
+This extension contributes the following settings that can be later updated in settings.json or from VSCode Settings Preference menu.

 ### IDF Specific Settings